 We’ve seen and done a lot in the Big Apple, but some of my most memorable experiences didn’t cost a penny, and I want you to know all about them!
-Obviously this list doesn’t contain everything you can do in NYC for free, but I focused on things that interest me and I think will interest you too 😉
+Obviously this list doesn’t contain all the free things to do in New York City, but I focused on things that interest me and I think will interest you too 😉

 My New York Travel Map

 Anywhere that I have mentioned in this blog post, or in any of my New York blog posts, is pinned to the map below.
 You can save this map and use it when you’re over there… you don’t even need an internet connection 😀 It’s broken up into different sections like; where to stay, things to do, places to eat, etc. I hope you find it useful!

 New York is expensive, but there are loads of free things to do in New York City.
 Check them out below.

 First up on my free things to do in New York City list is one of the best tips I can give you.
 Walk everywhere!
 Walking around New York, with Darren, with a coffee in my hand is honestly one of my favourite things to do in the whole world.
 I’m so content, not rushing to go anywhere, just looking around and observing an amazing, and very different, city.
 I recommend taking a stroll on the Upper East side and marvelling and the most amazing homes!

 Walking through Central Park is one of my favourite free things to do in New York City.
 I can’t explain to you how breathtaking it is.
 My favourite time of year to visit is autumn (or as the America’s say, fall).
 I love the colours!